Updated: May 26

 Ammes Beach was our first stop.
 It has a natural green backdrop, with rocky outcrops amongst the sand.
-The soft sand and shallow crystal clear water makes it ideal for families.
-There are sun-beds, umbrellas, a snack bar and showers.
+The soft sand and shallow crystal clear water make it ideal for families.
+There are sunbeds, umbrellas, a snack bar, and showers.
 Ammes is very close to the airport, you can watch flights land and take off whilst sunbathing!

-The town of Sami is the second major port of the island, it offers both direct ferry routes to the mainlands of Patras, Ithaka and Italy.
+The town of Sami is the second major part of the island, it offers both direct ferry routes to the mainlands of Patras, Ithaka, and Italy.
 Sami town, and its surrounding areas, provided many backdrops and scenery for the movie Captain Corelli’s Mandolin.
-Sami is a modern village with everything you need from a pharmacy and a medical center, to ATMs, a post office, police, coastguard and a fire department.
-The harbor hosts car ferries, flotillas, yachts, super yachts, fishing boats and leisure vessels.
-There are a plenty of shops to buy souvenirs and jewelry, supermarkets and grocery stores and a wide variety of tavernas, snack bars, restaurants and bars.
+Sami is a modern village with everything you need from a pharmacy and a medical center, to ATMs, a post office, police, coastguard, and a fire department.
+The harbor hosts car ferries, flotillas, yachts, superyachts, fishing boats, and leisure vessels.
+There are plenty of shops to buy souvenirs and jewelry, supermarkets and grocery stores, and a wide variety of tavernas, snack bars, restaurants, and bars.

 Lassi is right outside of Argostoli, on the way to the airport, in the area of Lassi, you can visit two of the most beautiful sandy beaches of Kefalonia, Makris and Platis Gialos.

-During October 2018 the beautiful De Bosset (Drapano) stone bridge which spans the Koutavos Lagoon in Argostoli was officially certified the world’s longest (680m) stone bridge on a sea water body by Official World Record.
+In October 2018 the beautiful De Bosset (Drapano) stone bridge which spans the Koutavos Lagoon in Argostoli was officially certified the world’s longest (680m) stone bridge on a seawater body by Official World Record.
 The bridge was constructed in 1813 by Colonel Charles Philip de Bosset (a Swiss engineer in the employ of the British army) when General Sir Charles James Napier was the Governor of Kefalonia.

-The first construction was a wooden bridge in the centre of Koutavos lagoon connecting the capital with the surrounding villages.
+The first construction was a wooden bridge in the center of the Koutavos lagoon connecting the capital with the surrounding villages.
 Four years later stone arches were added and, after some 26 years, the entire bridge was rebuilt in stone.

 Day 7 Phenomenal!

 The opening period is normally from Easter to October, but if you are traveling close to these dates, ask before you go.
-For the summer season 2019, the cave will be open to the public every day from 10am to 17pm and the cost will be 7euros/adult, 6euros/person in a group of over than 10 persons and 4euros/child.
+For the summer season 2019, the cave will be open to the public every day from 10 am to 5 pm and the cost will be 7euros/adult, 6euros/person in a group of over 10 persons, and 4euros/child.

 I hope you enjoyed this.
 The next time you plan a trip, try the beautiful Island of Kefalonia.